dimvizOpen the tool

 Generative 3D tools guess a shape and hope it looks right.
 That’s fine for a game asset — fatal for a product an engineer has to specify.
 A pultruded or extruded profile has a constant cross-section, so its render, its weight per metre and its full set of section properties are exact functions of that polygon.

-Dimviz computes them with Green’s theorem straight from your geometry — the same math a structural engineer trusts — then extrudes the section into a clean oblique render.
+Dimviz computes them with Green’s theorem straight from your geometry — the same math a structural engineer trusts — then extrudes the section into a real, depth-buffered 3D render with physically based materials.
 One source of truth, two deliverables: a picture your marketing team ships and a datasheet your engineering team signs.

 Try it live